Migration from Bash/Zsh

 #

-# Files are sourced at startup with bash syntax support.
+# Files are sourced at startup with the configured shell dialect.

 # Run 'hash migrate status' to see what was skipped